Mary Leonard: Later years

-Mary Leonard then developed a law practice in Portland with a reputation for poor writing but good courtroom skills.
+Mary Leonard developed a law practice in Portland with a reputation for poor writing but good courtroom skills.
 She worked mainly with clients that were charged in the police courts and demanded others to call her Judge Mary A. Leonard.
-She was not very successful financially as an attorney and opened a boardinghouse to supplement her legal income.
+She was not very financially successful as an attorney and opened a boardinghouse to supplement her legal income.
 She also developed a reputation for fighting and for drinking with male attorneys.

 In 1897, she was arrested for threatening to kill the landlord of her boardinghouse.
 After a trial described as a circus, she was acquitted of the charges, but did admit on the witness stand that she carried a small gun and a hammer.
 The next year, she became involved in a lawsuit as counsel for Annie Branson.
 During the ongoing case, Leonard was arrested for assault, suborning perjury, and embezzlement.
 She was convicted for the embezzlement of $1.40 relating to refusing to pay a witness in the Branson case, but did not pay the $18 fine and was sent to jail.
 She was released after a short time on a writ of habeas corpus drawn up by other attorneys, as the minimum fine for the charge was $25.

 Leonard continued to practice law in Portland until June 1912.
 However, her reputation as an attorney declined.
 Mary Leonard died at the Multnomah County Hospital on October 24, 1912, of heart disease.
 Her remains were donated to the University of Oregon Medical School (now part of Oregon Health & Science University), but records of where the body was buried were destroyed in a fire.
 The Oregon Women Lawyers’ chapter in Marion County is named in her honor.